 This is the second installment of a 3-part blog series providing tools and resources to strengthen safety and ethical values in sport by introducing the Responsible Coaching Movement.
 In Blog #1, we focused on the importance of the Rule of Two.
 In this installment, we’ll turn our attention to another key area of the Responsible Coaching Movement – Background Screening.
-Be on the lookout for the last part of this series on Respect and Ethics Training in August 2018.
+Be on the lookout for the last part of this series on Respect and Ethics Training.

 “Sport should be free of discrimination, harassment, and harmful behaviour” is a message that was recently delivered by the federal government, which is introducing stronger measures to eliminate harassment and abuse in the Canadian sport system.

 It is a statement that the Coaching Association of Canada, along with all of its partners, fully endorses.
 It is a statement that the Canadian sport community can support, in part, by adopting policies and processes to ensure the safety and protection of athletes and coaches through the Responsible Coaching Movement (RCM).
 We described in detail what the RCM was in Blog #1, but in short, it focuses on three key areas to support the positive development of safe sport:

 - Respect and Ethics Training.

 Background screening is essential to making sport safe for all participants.
 The RCM defines background screening as a process that involves using a number of different tools to ensure coaches and volunteers meet the necessary security requirements to coach or work with athletes.
 These tools include comprehensive job postings, criminal record checks, interviews, and reference checks.

 The background screening process should not only apply to coaches, but to all individuals working with athletes, including team managers, directors, and parents who accompany teams to competition.

 Tools to Help Manage the Background Screening Process